 The Season When PeeGee Hydrangea Trees Bloom

 The PeeGee hydrangea tree blooms from mid to late summer through early fall.
 The flowers are rather large and look like puffy snowballs!
-If you find that your PeeGee hydrangea tree is not blooming or producing enough blooms, consider the climate conditions like extreme drought, heat, or too much exposure to the sun.
+If you find that your PeeGee hydrangea tree is not blooming or producing enough blooms, consider the climate conditions, such as extreme drought, heat, or too much exposure to the sun.
 Be sure to keep the tree well-hydrated and mulched.

 Preparing the Soil